Congratulations to the national winners of the 2023 Awards! View your results.

 Getting Started

-For guidance on all steps of the Scholastic Awards entry process, view our walkthrough series for Students and Educators.
+For guidance on all steps of the Scholastic Awards entry process, view our walkthrough series for Teens and Educators.

 How do I apply for a direct scholarship?

 The process for applying for direct scholarships is the same as for regular entries.
-In the student’s Awards account, there is a step in the work upload process titled Opt In to a Scholarship.
-Here, the student can click a checkbox indicating which scholarship they want their work to be considered for, and add a personal statement on why they are applying (50 words minimum).
+In the participant’s account, there is a step in the work entry process titled Cash Awards.
+Here, the participant can click a checkbox indicating which scholarship they want their work to be considered for and add a personal statement on why they are applying (50 words minimum).
 The entry deadline for scholarships is the same as the deadline in your region.

-For more guidance on applying for direct scholarships, view our walkthrough videos on Uploading Art Work, Uploading Writing Work, and Applying for Cash Awards and Scholarships for Students and Educators, plus our video on How to Apply for Scholarships.
+For more guidance on applying for direct scholarships, view our walkthrough videos on Uploading Art Work and Uploading Writing Work.

 What is a Distance Learning Program?